KraverekPL/discord-bot-SGStudio-server/README.md

 ## Configuration

-- Customize meme generation by selecting categories or sources in the `memes` command.
+- Customize meme generation by selecting categories or sources.
-- Adjust the number of available jokes or specify a source for joke retrieval in the `jokes` command.
+- Adjust the number of available jokes or specify a source for joke retrieval.
 - Define keyword responses in the `keyword_responses.txt` file.

 ## OpenAI Conversation
 To engage in a conversation with the bot using OpenAI, mention the bot and provide your message.
 The bot will respond with an intelligent reply.

+## Admin Tools

+### Backup Messages from Channels
+This tool allows you to back up messages from selected channels.
+All messages are saved to a text file, and the most frequently occurring words are calculated.

+### Finding Most Popular Words in a Backup
+This tool helps find the most popular words in a backup of messages.

+### Dynamic Reaction Control
+You can dynamically control the bot's reactions to user events by adjusting its activity state:

+- **Sleep Mode**: Temporarily disables the bot's reaction to user messages.
+- **Wake Up Mode**: Re-enables the bot's reaction to user messages.

+This dynamic control allows you to manage the bot's activity without the need for specific commands, providing flexibility in its responsiveness.

 ## License